 This course will provide the student with an introduction to manufacturing and machining.
 Topics covered focus on building skills that prepare the student to enter the world of manufacturing.
 The course has lecture and laboratory components that focus on teaching basic machining setups, safety and operations.
 Students participate on manually operated machinery to learn drilling, turning, and milling.
-Additional topics include skills like measuring, reading drawings, bench-work, and following a job plan.
+Additional topics will focus on National Institute for Metalworking Skills and certifications in job planning, benchwork, layout, measurement, materials, safety, and the drill press.